Hope rarely arrives all at once.

 Today is not about having answers or feeling strong.
 It is about noticing what is already glowing within you.
 Even the smallest light has the ability to guide you forward, whispering that you are not finished and that hope is still at work.

-• What small spark of light can you notice in your life today?
+• What small spark of hope or light can I notice in my life today?

 Affirmation